akashsengupta1997/STRAPS-3DHumanShapePose/README.md

 If you are running inference on a remote machine, you might run into problems getting `pyrender` to run off-screen/headless rendering.
 If you have EGL installed, uncommenting the appropriate line in `run_predict.py` might work.
 If not, simply disable pyrender rendering during inference.

+NOTE: STRAPS requires inputs to be cropped around the predicted silhouette, with the tight bounding box scaled up by a factor of 1.2.
+I forgot to add the cropping step to the inference code in this repo, it will be added soon!
+In the meantime, note that using non-cropped inputs can result in worse 3D reconstructions.

 ## Training
 The training options within the `run_train.py` file can be edited as desired.
 Since STRAPS does not require image data, the only training data you are required to download are the pre-processed npz files (above).
 Then, simply do `python run_train.py`.